-When you click on different tools, they will open in a
+When you click on different tools, they will open in a new browser tab so you can compare.

 TRY BETTER PROMPTS

 Try a more complicated and customized prompt in more than one model.
 You can copy and paste all prompts from my prompting page: https://teachingnaked.com/prompts/